cdelorme/glog/readme.md

 - follows log standards
 - provides stderr output
-- optional syslog output
+- optional syslog output, with stderr fallback if syslog is unsupported
-- line numbers for tracking
+- line numbers for debugging
-- returned struct for further application use
-- optional color printing
+- optional intelligent color printing, disabled when redirected to file
-- thread safe
+- thread safe execution
-- basic golang-friendly instantiation
+- golang-friendly direct struct instantiation
-- under 250 lines of code
+- under 350 lines of code

 Here is what you don't:

-- application decisions made on your behalf
+- won't automatically quit your application
-- rich features
-- wild abstractions
 - interfaces
 - unit tests
+- the necessary abstractions to make it testable

 Given the size of the project, it's something the average developer should be able to grasp at a glance, which makes it a breeze to understand and a pleasure to use.